canonical/certification-docs/Policy_Guide-16.04.rst

 Zero-Day Certification
 ----------------------
-We will allow for “Zero-Day Certification” for a new LTS release.
+We will allow for "Zero-Day Certification" for a new LTS release.
 This allows our Partners to advertise certified status on the latest LTS release of Ubuntu Server on the day it is released.
 In order to participate in Zero-Day Certification, the following applies:

-* SUTs must be tested within the testing window prior to LTS release, usually a 2 to 3 week period before release.
+* SUTs must be tested within the testing window prior to LTS release, usually a 2- to 3-week period before release.
 Testing is conducted on the RC or last Beta of the LTS release.

-* SUTs must subsequently be RE-TESTED for official certification using the GA/Release version of the new LTS within 3 weeks of Release.
+* SUTs must subsequently be *re-tested* for official certification using the GA/Release version of the new LTS within 3 weeks of Release.
 Thus, if Server A is certified Zero-Day, it must also be re-tested for official certification within the 3 weeks following the LTS Release Day.

-* SUTs that are NOT re-tested within the Cert Window will lose their certified status until such time as they are tested on the GA version of the LTS in question.
+* SUTs that are *not* re-tested within the Cert Window will lose their certified status until such time as they are tested on the GA version of the LTS in question.

 * All other requirements must be met for Zero-Day Certification (e.g. MAAS for deployments, GA firmware, etc).

 Re-Testing
 ----------